What Is The Health Care Spending Account?

 Employees of the Roswell Park Cancer Institute, NYS Energy Research and Development Authority, Environmental Facilities Corporation and New York Liquidation Bureau are also allowed to participate if they meet the eligibility criteria listed above.

-All judges and justices of the Unified Court System, paid elected officials, and paid members of the legislative body are eligible regardless of their work schedule.
+All judges and justices of the Unified Court System, paid elected officials, and paid members of the Legislature are eligible regardless of their work schedule.

-2. UUP-represented employees employed by the State University of New York (SUNY) are eligible if they:
+2. UUP-represented employees employed by SUNY are eligible if they:

 - Are permanent employees or are expected to be employed by New York State for the entire calendar year (employees who are hired on a semester basis are eligible if they meet the other criteria below) and